Aniket3000/MyAnimePlayer/README.md

 # MyAnimePlayer

 ## How to watch - STEPS:-
+### Warning - Sometimes it may happen that original API used in code won't run so follow this
+https://github.com/riimuru/gogoanime-api ------- to see if some changes happened here or chose another api service maybe

 0. Clone the repo then run the index.html file.
 1. First fill in the first field with the name of anime you want to watch.